 Tulip bulbs are native to dry Mediterranean climates and need excellent drainage to thrive.
 Planting in clay or other waterlogged soils suffocates the bulbs because there are no air spaces that allow roots to grow.
 Wet soil also promotes fungus and diseases.

-Commercial pest repellent products fill garden center shelves.
-Some might work in your yard -- for a while.
+Commercial pest repellent products fill garden center shelves as an easy option for protecting tulip bulbs from animals.
+Some might work in your yard, for a while.
 Deer, rabbits, rodents, and other critters often become so used to the repellent that it is no longer effective.
 Many are scent-based products that wear off after rain so they must be reapplied frequently.
 And remember, what works in one garden doesn't always work in another.

 Folk remedies include hanging Irish Spring soap from mesh bags, scattering human hair clippings, sprinkling predator urine, dusting with cayenne or crushed red pepper, and spraying rotten egg mixtures around the garden perimeter.
 Again, the success of these remedies might vary.